 - N denotes the lone pair on the central atom, as per CH4 lewis structure, the carbon central atom doesn’t contain any lone pair.
 Hence, N = 0

 So, the AXN notation for the CH4 molecule becomes AX4N0 or AX4.

-As per the VSEPR chart, if a molecule’s central atom is attached with four bonded atoms and has contained zero lone pair on the central atom then the molecular geometry of that molecule is tetrahedral in nature, and its electron geometry is also tetrahedral.
+- As per the VSEPR chart, if a molecule’s central atom is attached with four bonded atoms and has contained zero lone pair then the molecular geometry of that molecule is tetrahedral, and its electron geometry is also tetrahedral.

 CH4 molecular geometry/shape